ndgeniebla/phaser-mkdocs/docs/set-4.md

 ## Preloading Assets

-Now that we have our first game instance, it's time to add some game assets to give our player something to look at
+Now that we have our game instance, it's time to add some game assets to give our player something to look at and control

 !!!
 Info "Information"

         Assets have many definitions in the real world.
 In the context of game developement, assets mean any digital content used by the video game to communicate information to the user about the state of the game.
 This can include audio, visual elements and animations.

 <br>